Jackie Cooper

-John Cooper Jr. (September 15, 1922 – May 3, 2011) was an American actor and director.
-He began his career performing in film as a child, and successfully transitioned to adult roles and directing in both film and television.
-He was a featured member of the Our Gang ensemble in 1929–1931.
-At age nine, he became the only child and youngest person nominated for the Academy Award for Best Actor, for the 1931 film Skippy.
+John Cooper Jr. (September 15, 1922 – May 3, 2011), known professionally as Jackie Cooper, was an American actor and director.
+He began his career as a child actor and was a featured member of the Our Gang ensemble 1929–1931.
+At age nine, he became the only child and youngest person nominated for the Academy Award for Best Actor for the 1931 film Skippy.
+He then successfully transitioned to adolescent roles in the 1930s and adult roles from 1940 on.

 As an adult, he starred as Socrates "Sock" Miller on the sitcom The People's Choice (1955–58) and as the title character on Hennesey (1959–1962), as well as playing Daily Planet editor-in-chief Perry White in the 1978–1987 Superman films.
 He also had success as a television director, earning two Primetime Emmy Awards for directing.
+He had a parallel career as a U.S. Navy officer, both active duty and reserve.

 For his contributions to the motion picture industry, Cooper was honored with a Hollywood Walk of Fame star located at 1507 Vine Street.

 Early life

 John Cooper Jr. was born in Los Angeles, California.
-Cooper's father, John Cooper, left the family when Jackie was two years old.
+Cooper's father, Brooklyn-born John George Cooper, left the family when Jackie was two years old.
 His mother, Mabel Leonard Bigelow (née Polito), was a stage pianist.
-Cooper's maternal uncle, Jack Leonard, was a screenwriter and his maternal aunt, Julie Leonard, was an actress married to director Norman Taurog.
+Cooper's maternal uncle, Jack Leonard, was a screenwriter, and his maternal aunt, Julie Leonard, was an actress married to director Norman Taurog.
 Cooper's stepfather was C. J. Bigelow, a studio production manager.
-His mother was Italian American (her family's surname was changed from "Polito" to "Leonard"); Cooper was told by his family that his father was Jewish.
+His mother was Italian American (her family's surname was changed from "Polito" to "Leonard").
 The two never reunited after he had left the family.